rafaelldi/debug-tools/README.md

-A solution for monitoring different diagnostic information about dotnet processes.
+A solution with tools to debug different problems in dotnet processes.

 It consists of several projects:

-- `monitor` - a gRPC-based agent for collecting various diagnostic information about dotnet processes using `DiagnosticsClient`, the gRPC service is available at `http://localhost:5197`;
+- `DebugTools` - a project with multiple diagnostics tools aiming to help to debug various problems in a dotnet app.
+All tools are available through grpc endpoints.
-- `monitor-console-client` - a console client to test agent endpoints;
+- `ConsoleClient` - a console client to test grpc services;
-- `monitor-samples` - a sample project with different problems, they can be triggered via http api.
+- `DebugSamples` - a project with different problems, they can be triggered via http api.